Schotsl/Uwuifier/readme.md

 # Uwufier

-> This vewy light weight packwage will uwufy any sentwence or word and expowts a few vewy handy functions!! if youw into uwufying and mawking youw code more kawaii ÚwÚ (**this package is made in and supports supports TypeScript!**)
+> This vewy light weight packwage will uwufy any sentwence or word and expowts a few vewy handy functions!! if youw into uwufying and mawking youw code more kawaii ÚwÚ (**this package is made in and supports TypeScript!**)

 [![NPM Version][npm-image]][npm-url]